 Some stuff we talked about:

 Young singer-songwriter Callie Deacon shared her exceptional songwriting talent, impressing the guys with her ability to spin familiar phrases and ideas into original ones.
-Callie takes strong cues from Taylor Swift and Sam Mendes.
+Callie takes strong cues from Taylor Swift and Shawn Mendes.

 We talked about: